Graduate School Planning

 • Resume/CV: For help with your resume or CV for graduate school, check out Toppel’s Resume/CV webpage for a guide and samples.
 Also, speak with a career coach in-person or online via Zoom, Monday - Friday from 10:00 am - 4:00 pm, for a resume/CV review.

 • References & Letters of Recommendations: Admissions committees want to hear from people who can talk about your motivation to learn, academic abilities, research and writing skills, leadership and teamwork interests, and anything else that can help them determine that you can succeed in their graduate school program and would be a good fit to attend their institution.
 Most programs/schools require 1-3 letters of recommendation or contacts for online reference forms.
 Some may require 1-2 faculty members.
-The letter of recommendation is a key component of your application because it gives the admission committee a better understanding of whom you are as a person, covering information that might not be conveyed by your application.
+The letter of recommendation is a key component of your application because it gives the admission committee a better understanding of who you are as a person, covering information that might not be conveyed by your application.
 Your goal is to pick individuals who know you well and can write a strong letter for you.
 Remember to first ask your references if they would feel comfortable writing a letter of recommendation for you and give them at least one month to work on their letters.
 We suggest you send them a copy of your resume/CV, personal statement, and a brief overview of why you’re interested in the program and how it aligns with your career goals.
 Carefully review and follow the instructions for how to properly submit your letters and send the details to your reference contacts in a timely manner.
 Follow up with the people writing your recommendations as the application deadline nears.
 Many schools allow you to track submissions of letters online, but you can always contact the admissions committee for an update.

 Keep track of all your graduate school application requirements and due dates with an organizational tool, such as this tracking sheet.
 Feel free to download this file to edit it and add your information.